 If you don’t know how to touch type, this is where you need to start.
 Having the ability to type without looking at the keyboard is the most important factor in achieving a fast typing speed.
 Even if you have memorized many of the keys, unfamiliar keys will slow you down just like speed bumps on the freeway.
 Taking your eyes off the screen to peek at the keyboard disrupts your focus and costs you time.
 You want to be able to keep your eyes on the screen and your fingers moving to the correct keys without thinking.
 Achieving this kind of flow takes practice.
 The better you can do it, the faster you will be.
 Read on to learn how.

-How to Type: 5 Tips for Great Typing
+How to Type: 5 Tips for Faster Typing

-The less work you make your fingers do pressing keys the faster you will be able to move them.
+The less work your fingers do to press the keys the faster you will be able to move them.
 Most keyboards require only a light touch to register a key stroke, so there is no need to mash the keys down.
-You should type with the minimum force necessary.
-You will type faster and put less strain on your body.
+Type with the minimum force necessary.
+You will type faster, longer and with greater ease.
 Typing involves muscles not only in your fingers, but in your hands, arms, back, shoulders, neck and head.

 You may have enough experience typing to know most of the common keys - the letters, the space bar, enter, and I’ll bet you know that backspace!
 But you might be uncomfortable with some of the keys you don’t use as frequently.
 Do you have to slow down and look at the keyboard to type a number or symbol?
 If you program or work with spreadsheets you will use the symbol keys frequently.
 If you are a gamer there are probably CTRL, ALT and function keys that you fumble for in the heat of the battle.
 In fact, most all programs can be used more productively with effectively use of key combo shortcuts.
 Hitting these awkward keys and combos accurately allows you to maintain focus on what you are doing, so make sure you include them in your typing practice.